The Pencil vs Pen debate has been there for a long time. Both are essential writing tools, and artists use them for drawing.

-Mistakes done when drawing are easy to rectify in a pencil drawing using an eraser.
-Correcting a Pen and ink drawing is complex, and it will most of the time leave the mark of the error committed.
+Mistakes done when drawing are easy to rectify with a pencil drawing using an eraser.
+Correcting a Pen and ink drawing is complex and will often leave the mark of the error committed.

 Pencils can be used for better shading

 You can shade better using a pencil than in Pen because Pencil gives a gradual build-up of darkness, and the Pen is either black or not.
 You can blend pencil shading using a blending stump, which is impossible when using a pen.